Hemp Dogbane, Indian Hemp, Amy Root, Prairie Dogbane, Rheumatism Root, Wild Cotton

 Apocynum cannabinum L. is the correct and accepted scientific name for this species.
 Both the genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew still lists 4 species in the genus Apocynum (as of 8-9-21 when I last updated this page).
-It is a member of the plant family Apocynaceae with 367 genera (up from 356 on my last update in May).
-Those numbers could change as updates are made by POWO.
+As of 12-21-21 when this page was last updated, Plants of the World Online by Kew lists 4 species in the Apocynum genus.
+It is a member of the plant family Apocynaceae with 366 genera.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Apocynum cannabinum is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map from the USDA Plants Database for North America shows the species is native to all 50 states in the U.S. and farther up into Canada.